viamrobotics/PointCloudiPhoneApp/README.md

 Point Clouds is an iOS app that records iPhone LiDAR data and exports it via a local HTTP server.
 The app also allows the iphone to form a Bluetooth Low Energy (BLE) connection and export data.
 As it stands the app cannot stream data in real time through a BLE connection.
-To approach this hurdle a potential solution lies in adjusting the RPI's Maximum Transmission Unit (MTU).
+To approach this hurdle, a potential solution lies in adjusting the RPI's Maximum Transmission Unit (MTU).
  The repo is organized as follows:
  - `\go` contains Go client code for reading the data exported by the PointCloudiPhoneApp.
  - `\PointCloudiPhoneApp` contains the source code of the iOS app.

+## Usage
-# First time running the app
+### Setting up the app
 The 'point clouds.xcodeproj' file cannot be opened with Xcode version 12 because of ARKit 5.
 To get Xcode 13 beta, [click here](https://developer.apple.com/xcode/).